aosabook/500lines/contingent/chapter.rst

 or, as mathematicians say, *nodes* and *edges* — like those in Figure 1.

-..
-OKAY, DAN!

-..
-Time to go to town!
-Everything from here down is (a) great code that I
-.. have just edited, with (b) rough notes for you to work from.
-Turn on
-.. your CS prof superpowers and explain everything clearly, concisely, and
-.. whimsically.

-..
-Also, edit any of my stuff above that you'd like.
-And I can edit you
-.. when you have turned the notes that follow into text, and after our
-.. mutual edits hopefully it will read fairly clearly.

-..
-I have adjusted the code below so that it shows what Graph() does more
-.. simply than before, so we can work on explaining the implementation.
-..
-Put words around these code samples, talking about the following points
-.. (based on Debo's email to us) (these do not need to be long parts each,
-.. by the way, you just need to make each point clearly, along with other
-.. points that I'm sure will occur to you as you quote sections of
-.. graphlib.py and discuss them (try to include them with RST file-line
-.. inclusion, not by cutting and pasting):

 .. * A graph needs to store edges.
 .. * You might need to do lookup either way: what edges arrive here?
 What
 ..   edges go away from this node?
 And for each question, outline a